Norwood New Town, Croydon

 In the late 18th century Augustus Hervey, Earl of Bristol, bought a woodside cottage on Knight’s Hill Common and acquired several acres of surrounding land from the archbishop of Canterbury.
 Like many wealthy aristocrats he wanted to establish a London retreat to complement his City base and his country estate.

-Hervey greatly enlarged the cottage to create Norwood House, a mansion that is now the Virgo Fidelis convent senior school.
+Hervey greatly enlarged the cottage to create Norwood House.
 After his death, Hervey’s mistress Mary Nesbitt lived on at Norwood House, playing a shadowy role in European political affairs as an agent of the British government.
+The mansion has been owned by the Sisters of Our Lady of Fidelity since the mid-19th century and has mostly been used for educational purposes.
+Nuns continue to occupy part of the site.

 In the 1850s, following the decision to rebuild the Crystal Palace at nearby Sydenham, the exhibition’s management company laid out a housing estate to the south-east of Norwood House and rows of terraced cottages with tiny gardens were packed into a 9‑acre area bordered by Rockmount Road and Oxford Road.
 Some of the properties were occupied by builders working on the Crystal Palace project.